-My online Skype lessons are one hour long.
-I advise beginning Thai students to sign up for a minimum of two classes a week for six months straight (canceling classes does not count).
-For those who do not have pressing engagements (work, school, etc), three to five three times a week is preferable.
-After six months of learning regularly, or when both of us feel they are comfortable with the Thai language, classes are cut back to once a week.
+My online Skype lessons are 55 minutes long.
+I advise beginning Thai students to sign up for a minimum of two lessons a week for six months straight (canceling lessons does not count).
+For those who do not have pressing engagements (work, school, etc), three to five lessons three times a week is preferable.
+After six months of learning regularly, or when both of us feel they are comfortable with the Thai language, lessons are cut back to once a week.

 In the beginners class I also focus on sentence structure and the pronunciation of tones.
 Some students come to me as basic beginners, while others have some knowledge of Thai vocabulary but their pronunciation is sometimes not quite right.
 And as I feel it’s important to get the tones down before moving on to other aspects of the Thai language, we concentrate on tones.